IoT security best practices

 - Ensure secure decommissioning of IoT devices with proper data erasure.

-Hologram delivers Cellular IoT security
+Hologram delivers cellular IoT security

 We know that IoT security is a multifaceted challenge that requires a proactive and layered approach.
 We've woven security into all facets of our Cellular SIMs.
 Plus, our Cellular IoT experts are here to help you customize a security program to meet your unique security needs.

-- Data: Hologram operates via a shared security model.
+Hologram operates via a shared security model.
 Customers are responsible for encrypting data sent over the cellular network and securing devices, servers, and end-customer data.
 Hologram secures our environments and the security of data routed between customer devices and its destination.

-- Access control: Customers can add Multi-Factor Authentication (MFA) to their Hologram Dashboard account to reduce the risk of unauthorized access.
+Customers can add Multi-Factor Authentication (MFA) to their Hologram Dashboard account to reduce the risk of unauthorized access.

-- Firmware: SIM cards provide robust cellular connectivity and are future-proofed by Hologram's use of GSMA and SGP standards to support and deploy eUICC technology.
+SIM cards provide robust cellular connectivity and are future-proofed by Hologram's use of GSMA and SGP standards to support and deploy eUICC technology.
 These technologies enable Hologram to provide future-proof deployments for our clients with over-the-air updates to the SIM card.

-- Network security: Hologram’s SDN provides secure bi-directional communications that offer many of the benefits of VPN, without the significant cost overhead.
+Hologram’s SDN provides secure bi-directional communications that offer many of the benefits of VPN, without the significant cost overhead.

-- Monitoring: Hologram's Dashboard provides our clients with a first line awareness of our Client's fleets with detailed and filterable reports, allowing clients to look at information from fleet scale, down to individual devices.
+Hologram's Dashboard provides our clients with a first line awareness of our Client's fleets with detailed and filterable reports, allowing clients to look at information from fleet scale, down to individual devices.
 In addition, Customer's can utilize our API to develop automation and monitoring solutions that best fit the commercial and technical needs of their specific use case.

-- Design with security: It’s important to consider security at the start when you are developing an IoT product.
+It’s important to consider security at the start when you are developing an IoT product.
 Learn more in this webinar about overcoming security challenges in IoT.

 As IoT continues to drive digital transformation across industries, prioritizing security will be critical to ensuring the integrity and success of connected solutions.
 We're here to help.